 Webinars are usually attended by people who have no idea who you are.
 Therefore, it’s important to make a little introduction that goes a little like this:

 On the other hand, I also countered my statement.
 I suggested not to rely too much on the statistics that have a limited life span.
 The audience should not expect the same data to be applicable 6 months or a year down the line.
-I managed the audience’s expectations and by doing so, it sends one of the strong messages:
+I managed the audience’s expectations and by doing so, it sends of a strong message:

 I’ve always been a believer that the surest closings have great openings.
 So I was rather thrilled to have applied that during my first webinar.